lambotpm/pvpguide/Guide.md

 **Sometimes take -** *Castigation*.
 Castigation gives a straight 33% buff to our biggest damaging and healing spell, and - like most things Discipline - is great for both damaging and healing.
 While playing as a team with lots of control or playing against a team that has lots of spread pressure, *Castigation* can offer the most bang for your buck by allowing your team to stay offensive while providing strong healing through Atonement or direct healing (now that *The Penitent* is baseline) in emergency situations.
 It's particularly strong when playing with comps that try to close out a game quickly, such as RMP or Cupid.

-**Almost never take -** *Schism*.
+**Maybe take -** *Schism*.
 While Schism can provide a substantial buff to your damage output, it's a clunky spell to use and very expensive on mana.
 It also gives the enemy team another way to lock you out of the Shadow spell school, preventing you from being able to cast Shadow Mend in an emergency.

 #### Row 2
 ![Talent row2](img/talent2.png)